 A few weeks after you have adopted your new pet, we will call you to ensure all is well.
 We are always available to offer advice and support.

 We accept cash, debit and credit cards.

-The adoption fee helps towards the cost of neutering, vaccinating, micro-chipping, worming, flea treatment and any other medical care needed whilst the animals has been at the Centre.
+The adoption fee helps towards the cost of neutering, vaccinating, micro-chipping, worming, flea treatment and any other medical care needed whilst the animal has been at the Centre.
 This also includes a health check prior to your new pet coming home with you.
 Dogs and cats also receive 1 month’s free insurance with Petplan which can be extended at your cost after this time.

 It is now a legal requirement for dogs in the UK to be micro-chipped.
-All cats and dogs re-homed from the Centre are chipped and information will be provided to you when you collect them.
+All cats and dogs re-homed from the Centre are chipped and information will be provided to you.
 It is important that should your contact details change in future, you notify the chip provider to ensure they have your current address and telephone numbers.

 If you are about to go away on holiday, please do not consider choosing a new pet until you return.

 If your previous pet has recently passed away, please think carefully about whether this is the right time for you to adopt.
 Everyone copes with their emotions differently and taking on a new animal quickly may work for some people.
 However, it may be better to allow yourself some grieving time before you look for another pet.